bennyHacker/3DplanesForAndroid/README.md

 - 6 : generate a big box
 - 7 : generate a big ramp
 - 8 : generate a rotating bridge (broken as of version 1.0)

+If you see clipping, that is due to a bug with the camera and not the player collision